Brown Rice Salad with Basil Vinaigrette

 This is not bad when it sits overnight in the fridge, but it’s best freshly made.

-Since peas are relatively high in sugar (for a vegetable) and this salad has brown rice, it would probably be best for Phase 3 of the South Beach Diet, or a once-in-a-while treat for Phase 2.
+Since peas are relatively high in sugar (for a vegetable) and the salad also has brown rice, it wouldn’t be suitable for low-carb diets, and it’s probably be best for Phase 3 of the original South Beach Diet, or a once-in-a-while treat for Phase 2.
 If you want a lower-carb salad, use less peas and rice and more olives, peppers, and Parmesan.